 If using whole dried green peas it is imperative that you soak them in water overnight, then toss out that water, and boil them in new water.

-Failing to execute this crucial step will result in the most violent flatulence you have experienced in your whole life; shortly after consumption you will start feeling the pressure building, and you will quickly start passing gas incessantly the rest of the evening.
+Failing to execute this crucial step will result in the most violent flatulence you have experienced in your entire life; shortly after consumption you will start feeling the pressure building, and you will quickly start passing gas incessantly the rest of the evening.

 It will then build into a roiling inferno during the night, and you may, if you’re lucky, have recovered by lunch the following day.
 Physically at least.
 The mental scars will be with you for life.